kahhongt/diametriclabs/README.md

 ## Overview

 Synther from Diametric Labs is a collaborative visual thought studio that leverages artificial intelligence to enhance knowledge representation and reasoning.
-It is designed to facilitate strategic work and decision-making through AI-guided brainstorming and personal thinking tools.
-The platform aims to connect ideas, present opposing viewpoints, and expand users' worldviews.

 ## Mission

 **Help people think better together**

-- Map relationships between ideas
-- Generate insights from relationships
-- Modify relationships based on new information

 ## Features